mogtofu33/drupal-composer-advanced-template/README.md

 - Drush command installation to run from **web** folder

-_Note_: Currently can not be installed from Drupal install UI (install.php), only Drush command.
+_Note_: Can be installed from Drupal UI (install.php), but consume more resources than drush.

 ```bash
 cd web